 Click on the icons below to learn more about West Chester University’s global connections.
+Exchange programs are represented in purple, faculty led study abroad programs are pink.
 View WCU in the World in a larger map.

 International travel (outside of the contiguous United States: this includes Hawaii, Alaska, Puerto Rico, Canada, and Mexico), must be approved in writing by both the Provost and the University President.